Simple Concurrent Labeling Algorithms for Connected Components: Related Work

+This version of connection can make a larger vertex the parent of a smaller one.
+Thus their algorithm does not do minimum labeling.
+Furthermore it can create parent cycles of length two, which Hirschberg et al. eliminate in a cleanup step at the end of each round.
+To do the cleanup it suffices to concurrently set $v.p = v$ for each vertex such that $v.p > v$ and $v.p.p = v$.
+Their algorithm is one of two we have found in the literature that can create parent cycles.

+Although they do not say this, we think the reason Hirschberg et al. used \emph{strong-parent-connect} was to guarantee that each tree links with another tree in each round.
+This gives them an $O(\lg n)$ bound on the number of rounds and an $O(\lg^2 n)$ bound on the number of steps, since there are $O(\lg n)$ shortcuts per round.
+Our simpler algorithm \textsf{S} uses \emph{parent-connect} in place of \emph{strong-parent-connect}, making it a minimum labeling algorithm and eliminating the cleanup step.
+Although \emph{parent-connect} does not guarantee that each tree links with another tree every round, it does guarantee such linking every two rounds, giving us the same $O(\lg^2 n)$ step bound as Hirschberg et al. See the proof of Theorem~\ref{thm_s_log}.

-The first $O(\lg n)$-time PRAM algorithm was that of Shiloach and Vishkin \cite{DBLP:journals/jal/ShiloachV82}.
+The first $O(\lg n)$-step PRAM algorithm was that of Shiloach and Vishkin \cite{DBLP:journals/jal/ShiloachV82}.
 It runs on an ARBITRARY CRCW PRAM, as do the other algorithms we discuss, except as noted.
-The following is a version of their algorithm in our framework:
+The following is a version of their algorithm SV in our framework: \\